exosite/open-weather-product/README.md

 #### Endpoints section

-This section declare the different endpoint & backend logic for the solution public API powered by the [Webservice service](http://docs.exosite.com/reference/services/webservice/).
+This section declares the different endpoint and backend logic for the solution public API powered by the [Webservice service](http://docs.exosite.com/reference/services/webservice/).

 ```yaml
 endpoints: